leewtai/leewtai.github.io/courses/stat_computing/exercises/git_buggy_permutation.md

 To understand whether the first k records has the same distribution as random k records, we will follow the usual hypothesis testing framework:
-- Set the null hypothesis: assumme the first kk records and random k recorsd follows the same distribution as the population.
+- Set the null hypothesis: assumme the first k records and random k recorsd follows the same distribution as the population.
 - Under the null hypothesis: the proportion of records that are handled by the "New York City Police Department" should be the same so we will make the **difference between the proportions** be our test statistic between the 2 samples.